Set Partitions and Other Bell Number Enumerated Objects: Introduction

-Some permutation codes with subexceedant functions are very well known (Lehmer code or inversion table, Denert code, \ldots \cite{Le,Du-Vi,Fo-Ze}).
-On the other hand, a way to code set partitions with subexceedant functions is provided by Mansour's definition of canonical form for a set partition $\pi$ (\cite{Ma}).
-In this form any integer $i\in [n]$ is coded with the number of the block of $\pi$ where $i$ belongs when $\pi$ is written in standard form, that is, the elements in each block are arranged increasingly and the blocks are arranged in increasing order of their first elements.
-In fact, canonical forms of set partitions are restricted growth functions (RGF), a particular case of subexceedant functions.
+Some permutation codes with subexcedant functions are very well known (Lehmer code or inversion table, Denert code, and so on \cite{Le,Du-Vi,Fo-Ze,Ma-Ra}).
+On the other hand, a way to code set partitions with subexcedant functions is given by Mansour's definition of canonical form for a set partition $P$ in the standard form, the elements in each block are arranged increasingly, and the blocks are arranged in increasing order of their minima (see \cite{Ma}).
+In the canonical form, any integer $i\in [n]$ is coded with the index of the block of $P$ where it belongs, where $P$ is in its standard form.
+In fact, canonical forms of set partitions are restricted growth functions ($\RGF$).

-Several properties of set partitions or permutations can easily be read on their corresponding codes, this allows to prove elegantly some results by reasoning on the codes rather than on the coded objects themselves, see for instance the nice article of Baril and Vajnovszki \cite{Ba-Va}, and also the article of Foata and Zeilberger \cite{Fo-Ze}.
+Several properties of set partitions or permutations can be read easily from their corresponding codes, which allows one to prove some results elegantly by reasoning on the codes rather than the coded objects.
+See for instance, the article of Baril and Vajnovszki \cite{Ba-Va}, and also the article of Foata and Zeilberger \cite{Fo-Ze}.

-Furthermore, these codes are also useful to implement efficient algorithms for the exhaustive generation of the corresponding class of objects.
-For instance, M. Orlov \cite{Or} used the representation of set partitions as RGFs to implement an algorithm to generate all set partitions in constant space and amortized time complexity.

-F. Rakotondrajao and the second author in \cite{Ma-Ra} defined a new way of coding permutations with subexceedant functions.
-This code associates with a subexceedant function $f$ with the permutation $\sigma=\tilde{\phi}(f)$ defined by the product of transpositions (the leftmost always acts first):

-We studied further this code in \cite{Be-Ma}, where we gave for it a new interpretation based on the action and the cycle structure of the permutation.
-In that work we also introduced the definition of \emph{inom}, which will be reminded in the Section \ref{Defs} and by which we propose to call this code ``\emph{inom code}''.

-In this paper we associate bijectively a permutation on $[n]$ with every set partition of $[n]$ by composing the canonical form and the inom code.
-We obtain this way a family of permutations counted by the Bell numbers and we present some properties and some recurrence relations satisfied by these objects.

-We show in particular in Section \ref{BP2} that the permutations belonging to this class can be characterised combinatorially and that the distribution of the weak exceedances statistic in this class is the same as the distribution of number of blocks in the set of set partitions, and therefore is given by the Stirling numbers of the second kind. \\ In Section \ref{bijwithpart}, we provide a direct bijection between each partition and its corresponding permutation (without passing through canonical form and inom code).\\ Finally, in Section \ref{bijwithBP1}, we provide a bijection between our family of permutations and another Bell-counted class of permutations introduced by Poneti and Vajnovszki \cite{Po-Va}.